Zolyn/i3-video-wallpaper/README.md

 # i3-video-wallpaper
 Play dynamic wallpapers in i3wm (using XWinWrap and MPV).

+## Features
-Support pausing the video when a window other than the desktop is focused
+- Support pausing the video when a window other than the desktop is focused

-Support multiple monitors
+- Support multiple monitors
+- Support playing multiple videos
+- Generate, blur thumbnails, and set them as wallpaper (to fix some issue with Polybar and Picom)

 ## Dependencies
 - xwinwrap-git (AUR)